buildo/book/README.md

 Designing for success means trying to make the success case the easiest to achieve.

 Here's an example: you need to make sure a power plug is inserted in the right way, or you'll face many problems.
-How can you prevent the mistake to happen?
+How can you prevent the mistake from happening?

-You have a number strategies available:
+You have a number of strategies available:

 - you could label one side of the plug, so that it's easy for people to know how to insert it;